 Indicating a food intolerance, yellow mucus often appears if you have recently made a change to your dog’s food or diet.
-Make sure you look at what your dog has been eating to try and rule out new ingredients to his diet that could be upsetting his stomach and giving him yellow poop.
+Make sure you look at what your dog has been eating to try and rule out new ingredients to his diet that could be upsetting your dog’s digestive system and giving him yellow poop.

 There are also home allergy tests you can administer to your dog to see if he has any environmental or dietary allergies.
-Even with the at-home allergy test, you will want to take him to the veterinarian so you will know for certain which of the ingredients is causing your pup to have stomach issues.
+Even with the at-home allergy test, you will want to take him to the veterinarian so you will know for certain which of the ingredients is affecting your dog’s gut health and causing stomach issues.

 Poop that has White Specks In It